Jaimeloeuf/ministry-of-pup/landing/README.md

 - Uncomment the event dispatching code in main.js

 ## License, Author and Contributing
-This project is developed and made available under the "MIT License"
+This project is developed and made available under the [AGPL v3 License](./LICENSE)
 If you have any questions, contact us via [email](mailto:developer@enkeldigital.com)
 Authors:
 - [JJ](https://github.com/Jaimeloeuf)